 The number of businesses using social media as part of their marketing strategy continues to increase with the growing dominance of the digital industry.
 According to a survey by professional networking site LinkedIn, 81% of small businesses are now using social media.
-With more than 65% of the internet users in EU using the web to make purchases, and 80% of potential buyers more inclined to purchase from a business with a social media presence, the question for businesses is no longer whether to use social media, but how to use it effectively to ensure a return on investment.
+More than 65% of the internet users in EU using the web to make purchases.
+80% of potential buyers are more inclined to purchase from a business with a social media presence, the question for businesses is no longer whether to use social media, but how to use it effectively to ensure a return on investment.

 When used for business, social media offers a cost-effective and accessible way to market your products or services to a dedicated community of people you create.

 The ease with which businesses can set up social media accounts makes it tempting to establish a presence on all the major sites.
 Although social media is about reach and visibility, it makes sense to know which platforms your ideal customers use and to focus your efforts there.
 Depending on your resources, or unless you use the services of a digital marketing agency, keeping content up to date and tailored for a variety of platforms could spread your efforts too thin.

 Facebook users, for instance, respond to visual brands that can entertain with glossy images and interesting videos.
 Businesses in information services often find greater success on Twitter and LinkedIn, where users are not averse to blog posts and other types of written content.
 The endgame of your social media efforts is to generate more leads, and undertaking a social media analysis that identifies how your potential customers use social media will ensure that your content and paid advertising have a greater probability of reaching the right people.